VeerOneGPT/galileo-glass-ui/docs/AnimationSystem.md

 ### **Known Issues**

-See [Known Issues Documentation](mdc:known-issues.md) for details on browser-specific compatibility issues and workarounds.
+See the [Known Issues section](#glass-ui-animation-system---known-issues) for details on browser-specific compatibility issues and workarounds.

 ---